grzelkowski/quick-ajax-post-loader/README.md

 - Enhance user experience with intuitive and interactive navigation.
 - Enable seamless content filtering without page reloads.

-To customize, place a `term-filter-button.php` file in your theme's `/quick-ajax-post-loader/templates/term-filter/` directory.
+To customize, place a `taxonomy-filter-button.php` file in your theme's `/quick-ajax-post-loader/templates/taxonomy-filter/` directory.
 This file lets you modify button labels, classes, or behavior.
 More details can be found in the [Developer Guide](https://github.com/grzelkowski/quick-ajax-post-loader/blob/main/DEVELOPER_GUIDE.md).

 ### Custom Loading Icons